-• There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
+There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
+Further information regarding our approach and expectations can be found in our WellBeing Policy (Formerly Positive Behaviour Policy) and Meadowfield Behaviour and Approach document behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
+Note: Further advice can be accessed in Part two of KCSIE.